linuxboot/heads-wiki/Installing-Heads.md

 ![Underside of the x230](https://farm9.static.flickr.com/8778/28686026815_6931443f6c.jpg)

-Unplug the system and remove the battery while you're disassebling the machine!
+Unplug the system and remove the battery while you're disassembling the machine!
 You'll need to remove the palm rest to get access to the SPI flash chips, which will require removing the keyboard.
 There are seven screws marked with keyboard and palm rest symbols.

 ![Keyboard tilted up](https://farm9.static.flickr.com/8584/28653973936_9cffb2a34e.jpg)